Kidddevon98/Simple-Weather-Forecast-App/README.md

     dotnet ef database update

 ## How to Use
-- **Enter a City**: Type in a city name and click "Get Weather" to fetch and display the weather information.
+- **Enter a City and State**: Type in a city name and state code (e.g., Lexington,KY) and select yourferred temperature unit (Fahrenheit or Clesius).
+Click "Get Weather" to fetch and display the weather information.
 - **View Weather Information**: The app displays temperature, feels-like temperature, weather description, humidity, wind speed, visibility, pressure, and sunrise/sunset times.
 - **Recent Searches**: See the most recent five city searches displayed for quick access.